ucb-ee106/ee106a-fa19/policies.md

 This course is an introduction to the field of robotics.
 It covers the fundamentals of kinematics, dynamics, and control of robot manipulators, robotic vision, and sensing.
 The course deals with forward and inverse kinematics of serial chain manipulators, the manipulator Jacobian, force relations, dynamics, and control.
 It presents elementary principles on computer vision and robot motion planning.
 The course concludes with current applications of robotics in active perception, medical robotics, autonomous vehicles, and other areas. **Students are expected to have a background in linear algebra, calculus, and basic physics, as well as familiarity with the Python programming language.** The lectures are supplemented with homeworks and experimental work in the laboratory using several <a href="http://www.rethinkrobotics.com/baxter/">Baxter</a>, <a href="http://www.rethinkrobotics.com/sawyer/">Sawyer</a>, and <a href="http://www.turtlebot.com/turtlebot2/">TurtleBot</a> robots.
 There are two midterms, but no final exam.
 The last month of the course is devoted to the design and implementation of a final project, carried out individually or in groups of approximately four students.

+Questions regarding homeworks,exams,lectures, and discussions should be directed to Isabella or Valmik.
+Questions regarding labs should be directed to a lab TA or Valmik.
+Questions regarding course logistics should be directed to Valmik.
+All questions can and should be directed to Piazza for the fastest response.
+When emailing a GSI, please prefix the subject line with [EE106A].

+## Resources

+The required text is Richard Murray, Zexiang Li and S. Shankar Sastry’s *A Mathematical Introduction to Robotic Manipulation* (first edition digitally available <a href="http://www.cds.caltech.edu/~murray/mlswiki/?title=First_edition">here</a>).
+Additional lectures will cover the basics of computer vision, path planning, state estimation, and control.
+We will also use supplementary material from the book by Ma Yi, Stefano Soatto, Jana Kosecka, and Shankar Sastry *An Invitation to 3 D Vision: From Images to Geometric Models*, Springer Verlag, 2004 (slides willl be provided) and from the motion planning book of Howie Choset, Kevin Lynch, Seth Hutchinson, George Kantor, Wolfram Burgard, and Sebastian Thrun *Principles of Robot Motion Planning: Theory, Algorithms, and Implementation*, MIT Press, 2005.
+You are not required to purchase these two references.

+## Disability Accommodations & Emergencies

+If you need disability-related accommodations in this class, if you have emergency medical information you wish to share with us, or if you need special arrangements in case the building must be evacuated, please inform us immediately.
+Please see the professor or GSIs privately after class or send us an email.

 ## Grade Breakdown

 |Homeworks| 20%|